jsk-ros-pkg/jsk_roseus/roseus_bt/sample/README.md

 rosrun roseus_bt_tutorials t01_simple_tree
 ```

-Optionally run Groot for visualization
+Optionally run Groot.
+Select the Monitor mode for real-time visualization of the ongoing task, or the Interpreter mode for interactive evaluation.
+In the Interpreter mode, the cpp client is not needed.
 ```bash
 rosrun groot Groot
 ```

 ## t02_conditions
 ![t02](https://user-images.githubusercontent.com/20625381/125036852-707c2100-e0ce-11eb-99b8-a8d568e6e97c.gif)